 Between July and October the camp is right where the wildebeest migration passes through, and given that the camp's within reach of the Mara River, you might have a chance of witnessing an exhilarating river crossing!
 But whatever the time of year, you'll be assured of wonderful hosting, amazing food and top class safari guiding.
 Lamai is a firm favorite of ours, in a magical position in the northern reaches of the Serengeti.

 All rooms have lovely views with a private veranda, 24 hour power and en-suite bathrooms with hot and cold running water, flush toilets and powerful showers.

 Children over the age of 8 years are welcomed in the main camp and those over 5 years are welcome in the private camp.
 Please be aware that there is a minimum age of 12 years for walking activities.
 Lamai Serengeti has some great 2-bedroom family cottages and Mkombe's House offers the ultimate flexibility for families, accepting children of all ages and providing a private safari guide for total flexibility.

 Activities at Lamai Serengeti focus around game drives, guided walks, bush picnics and sundowners.
-There are good chances of witnessing Mara River crossings (usual between mid July to October).
+There are good chances of witnessing Mara River crossings (usually between mid July to October).